 Me: On a living autopsy table.
 Tweezers pulling out my short and curlies and photos being taken for medical journals.
 Swabs, evidence bags filled with the clothes I’d been wearing, a bit of prodding, and a lot of whispering.

 There’s a shitload of cuts, they said (kind of).
 So they showed me in a mirror.
-Fuckshit!
-They were right.
+Fuck—they were right.
 I saw purple bruising on my inner thighs and hold-her-down marks where they’d grabbed my arms.

-I felt like shit – I’d betrayed my Catholic Parents and their god by way of pre-marital fuckery.
-Not that I REALLY knew about all that – all I knew was how to fool around.
-I remember asking my dad at age 9 what a virgin was, only to be told that it was “a man who has not lain down next to a lady.”
+I felt like shit—I’d betrayed my Catholic Parents and their god by way of pre-marital whatever.
+Not that I knew anything about that—my experience was limited to fumbling around.
+I remember asking my dad at age 9 what a virgin was, only to be told that it was “a man who has not lay down next to a lady.”
 Wow, dad.
-Just wow.
-(At that juncture I freaked out about the fact that my male cousins and I had laid next to each other in a fucking tent the weekend before).
+Just wow (at that particular juncture, I freaked out about the fact that my male cousins and I had slept next to each other in a fucking tent the weekend before).

 I was a harlot.
 So I wrote poetry about harlotry.

-Dad blamed a particularly sexually adventurous friend of mine, and because I was knocking around with her, I must be the same, right?
-She’d been there that night, so they called her in to give a statement.
+Dad blamed a —gasp!— sexually adventurous friend of mine, and because I was knocking around with her, I must be the same, right?
+She’d been there that night, so the bizzies called her in to give a statement.

-Turns out she’d heard me call for help, when I hadn’t heard myself – but as she’d been busy round the back of the art centre getting some consensual action, she’d presumed I was having the same kind of fun and ignored me.
+Turns out she’d heard me calling for help, when I hadn’t heard myself—but as she’d been busy round the back of the art centre getting some consensual action, she’d presumed I was having the same kind of fun and ignored me.